Qualifications are made up of courses. Some universities call these papers. Each course is numbered using six digits.

 What you will learn.
 Knowledge, skills and attitudes you’ll be able to show as a result of successfully finishing this course.

-- 1 Explain the principles of auditing health and safety practice.
+- 1 Understand the legislative framework for health and safety in New Zealand.

-- 2 Conduct a health and safety audit of an organisation.
+- 4 Undertake a health and safety audit of an organisation.

 Learning outcomes can change before the start of the semester you are studying the course in.